-- Transit expenditures by the participating local governments and other entities are to be budgeted annually and recommended by the TPAC and adopted by CAMPO and GoTriangle. - The adopted budget ordinances for the Wake Operating Fund, the Wake Capital Fund, and the capital funding agreements and operating funding agreements with the participating partners are the controlling documents for billing, payments, and reimbursement. - Dollars appropriated in the Wake Operating Fund will lapse at the end of the year unless encumbered as of June 30, included as provision in the operating ordinance and appropriated in the next fiscal year. - Dollars appropriated in the Wake Capital Fund are appropriated pursuant to Section 13.2 of NCGS Chapter 159 and therefore do not lapse at the end of the year, and are available for reimbursement requests for the duration of the respective project unless subsequently amended by Board action or project closeout. - Reimbursement payments made for expenditures in conjunction with appropriations from the Wake Operating Fund and the Wake Capital Fund will be made to the participating local governments and other participants after GoTriangle Finance Department has received a request for reimbursement using the pre-established Wake Transit template and associated required documentation. - Payments will be made in accordance with the North Carolina Local Government Budget and Fiscal Control Act.
+- Transit expenditures by the participating local governments and other entities are to be budgeted annually and recommended by the TPAC and adopted by CAMPO and GoTriangle. - The adopted budget ordinances for the Wake Operating Fund, the Wake Capital Fund, and the capital funding agreements and operating funding agreements with the participating partners are the controlling documents for billing, payments, and reimbursement. - Dollars appropriated in the Wake Operating Fund will lapse at the end of the year unless encumbered as of June 30, included as provision in the operating ordinance and appropriated in the next fiscal year.
+Operating Funds that are specifically classified as contracted services and administrative expenses (excludes staffing) in the current fiscal year Adopted Wake Transit Work Plan will be authorized to be encumbered upon project sponsor request to the Tax District Administration. - Dollars appropriated in the Wake Capital Fund are appropriated pursuant to Section 13.2 of NCGS Chapter 159 and therefore do not lapse at the end of the year, and are available for reimbursement requests for the duration of the respective project unless subsequently amended by Board action or project closeout. - Reimbursement payments made for expenditures in conjunction with appropriations from the Wake Operating Fund and the Wake Capital Fund will be made to the participating local governments and other participants after GoTriangle Finance Department has received a request for reimbursement using the pre-established Wake Transit template and associated required documentation. - Payments will be made in accordance with the North Carolina Local Government Budget and Fiscal Control Act.